QuantumBadger/RedReader/README.md

 License
 -------

-RedReader is licensed under the GPL, version 3.
+RedReader is licensed under the GPL version 3 or any later version.
 A copy of the license is included in [LICENSE.txt](LICENSE.txt).